chapmanu/imposter/README.md

     cd imposter
     bundle install

-Ask a WDM team member for the master encryption key and place it in `config/` in a new file called `secrets.yml.key`.
+The master encryption key can be found in PassPack.
+Place the key under `config/` in a new file called `secrets.yml.key`.
 You will need this key to run tests.

 ### Development
 #### Running local server